Concealed Handgun License Class

 In that case, you will have to submit other documentation.

-- Also, at that time, you will be given the option of scheduling fingerprints.
+- At that time, you will be given the option of scheduling fingerprints.
 Do that at this time.

 It is inexpensive ($10.00) and quick (computerized), and there are several convenient places to have it done.

-Put that form, the bar code, and any other items on your checklist into a large manilla envelope, and send it all to the DPS.
+Put that form and any other items on your checklist into a large manilla envelope, and send it all to

 - Wait.
 The average time is three weeks.
 They process about 2000 each month.